What is a leader & how do I become one?

-As we enter July and look forward to the Olympics, our focus also shifts to the topic of leadership and what is a leader?
+As we look forward to a summer of sport, our focus also shifts to the topic of leadership and what is a leader?

-With the “Euros”, Wimbledon & the Olympics to watch, I’m sure there will be plenty of examples of determination.
+With the World Cup & Wimbledon to watch, I’m sure there will be plenty of examples of determination.
 Athletes will demonstrate courage, winning against the odds & some will truly lead their teams.

 But what makes someone a true leader, not just in the world of sport but also in business?
+What is a leader?
 Often we can learn a great deal from talking to those who have walked that path already.

 So, I’m delighted to welcome back Annette Franz, to kick us off on our leadership theme.
 Here, she shares her leadership tips, coming from participating in a Mashable #BizChats event.
 Over to Annette to share her experience…